 Many Star Wars: Armada tournaments set a predetermined number of rounds, at the end of which all players that meet a certain performance criteria advance to the next stage of the tournament and all other players are dropped.
-This is commonly referred to as "making a cut," and is often accompanied by a change in the type of tournament rounds.
+This is commonly referred to as "making a cut," and is often accompanied by a change in the type of tournament rounds and the start of a new stage in the tournament.

-These tournament regulations cover the type of cut used for the Basic and Advanced tournament structures: a standings-based cut to the top 4, 8, 16, or 32 players.
+These tournament regulations cover the type of cut used for the Basic and Advanced tournament structures: a standings-based cut to the top 2 or 4 players.
 There are additional types of progression cuts detailed in the Fundamental Event Document, found on the Star Wars: Armada page of the FFG website.